rayguan97/M3DETR/README.md

 the original [website](https://openaccess.thecvf.com/content/WACV2022/html/Guan_M3DETR_Multi-Representation_Multi-Scale_Mutual-Relation_3D_Object_Detection_With_Transformers_WACV_2022_paper.html)
 and [paper](https://arxiv.org/pdf/2104.11896.pdf) for detailed explanations and attribution.
 The following assumes familiarity with the original project.

+Please see the attached Jupyter Notebook [evaluation.ipynb](evaluation.ipynb) for an example of how to use this repository for training and inference.

 ## Overview

 The M3DETR architecture has shown impressive results for 3D Object Detection against a number of open dataset challenges, including the Waymo Open Dataset and the KITTI 3D Detection Benchmark.